HendrikPN/scigym/scigym/envs/quantum_physics/quantum_computing/toricgame/README.md

 # The Toric Game

-This repository implements a reinforcement learning environment for the toric code, with perspectives (see [arxiv](arxiv.org)), on which quantum error correction can be trained.
+This repository implements a reinforcement learning environment for learning to perform quantum error decoding on the toric code with depolarizing noise.
+Game states are represented using perspectives from [here](arxiv.org) be trained.

 ## Usage